golanlevin/DrawingWithMachines/assignments/2025/03_line/README.md

 ![naive_offset_demo.png](img/naive_offset_demo.png)

 * **Write** a program that stores cursor points while a user draws.
-* **Connect** these points with a polyline (shown in black, above). *(In the example shown above, I also tossed in some local averaging to improve the smoothness of my polyline, but you don't have to.)*
+* **Connect** these points with a polyline (shown in black, above). *(In the example shown here, I also performed some local averaging to improve the smoothness of my polyline, but you don't have to.)*
-* **Compute** a new polyline (shown above in red) derived from the user's drawing, using trigonometry or other simple mathematics, which is *offset* everywhere from the user's drawing by a fixed distance of (say) 25 pixels. *(Don't use any fancy libraries, and don't try to resolve any issues with unexpected cusps or self-intersections that arise.)*
+* **Compute** an additional polyline (shown above in red) derived from the user's drawing, which is *offset* everywhere from the user's drawing by a fixed distance of (say) 25 pixels.
+You can do this with just a few lines of trigonometry. *(Don't use any fancy libraries, and don't try to resolve any issues with unexpected cusps or self-intersections that arise.)*
+* ***SIGH.*** ChatGPT is able to execute this assignment reasonably well.
+Personally, I genuinely think it's worth understanding how to do this exercise yourself — it hits a lot of pedagogic goals... or at least, it *used* to.
+But if you find yourself spending more than 15 minutes puzzling over the trigonometry, it may be best to ask your AI friend for help.
 * **Create** a Discord post in the channel `#311-naive-offset`.
 * **Draw** your cursive initials using your sketch, and **embed** a screenshot of your sketch in your Discord post.
 * Optionally, **write** a sentence in your Discord post discussing any observations.